Chasing Aphrodite: The Hunt for Looted Antiquities

 That places such as the Getty were inspired by the many great cultural institutions in England and France is a testament to an enduring appreciation for the sublime and beautiful.
 That they also inherited the attendant cultural imperialism is sadly evident as well.
 Perhaps the most widely known conflict concerns that of the Elgin Marbles, large pieces of sculpture removed from the Parthenon by the English Earl Elgin and brought to England.
 His actions have been both lamented and vehemently defended ever since and remain a wedge in the relationship between Greece and England.
 The inherently false view that the moral wrong of buying a looted antiquity is balanced or even outweighed by the idea that it will be preserved lovingly, appreciated by scholars and saved from the corruption or ineptitude of its host country, has been and still is being presented by curators the world over.

 Felch and Frammolino narrate the story of the illegal antiquities trade through the lens of the Getty’s undoing.
 As such, Chasing Aphrodite reads like a crime drama unfolding, filled with incriminating notes, paper trails and recollections, scandal and subterfuge.
 Yet there is much ambiguity that Felch and Frammolino leave unexplored.
 It seems a disservice to reduce this rich tale to a movie of the week.

-Alexis Akre is a writer and book seller in Brooklyn, N.Y.
+Alexis Akre is a writer and bookseller in Brooklyn.